hewison-chris/agora-cl-docs/website/docs/how-prysm-works/beacon-node.md

 * A [**P2P server**](p2p-networking) which handles the life cycle of peer connections and facilitates broadcasting across the network.
 * A **full test suite** for running simulation on Ethereum beacon chain state transitions, benchmarks and conformity tests across clients.

 We isolate each of these services into separate packages, each responsible for its own life cycle, logging and dependency management.
-Each Prysm service implements an interface to start, stop, and verify its status at any time.
+Each Agora-cl service implements an interface to start, stop, and verify its status at any time.

 ## Blockchain service